-As C.S.
-Lewis put it, “If you do not listen to theology, that will not mean that you have no ideas about God.
+This quote rightly states that all believers are theologians to some extent, as every believer has ideas about God.
+CS Lewis put it like this: “If you do not listen to theology, that will not mean that you have no ideas about God.
 It will mean that you have a lot of wrong ones.”

 Ignore Difficult Bible Passages

-The surest way to develop an incomplete picture of Biblical revelation is to skip over and ignore verses and passages that are confusing or conflict with what you previously thought.
+The best way to develop bad theology is to skip over passages that are confusing or challenge your understanding.